GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/02_MoreUtilities/01_advMemory.md

 bs_frame_clear(); // Frees memory for both buffers
 ~~~~~~~~~~~~~

-## Local frame allocators {#advMemAlloc_b_a}
+## Local frame allocators

-You can also create your own frame allocators by constructing a @ref bs::FrameAlloc "FrameAlloc" object and calling memory management methods on it directly.
+You can also create your own frame allocators by constructing a @bs::FrameAlloc object and calling memory management methods on it directly.
 While the global frame allocator methods are mostly useful for temporary allocations within a single method, creating your own frame allocator allows you to share frame allocated memory between different objects and persist it for a longer period of time.

 For example if you are running some complex algorithm involving multiple classes you might create a frame allocator to be used throughout the algorithm, and then just free all the memory at once when the algorithm finishes.